zootboy/asyncfatfs/doc/Using_asyncfatfs.md

 This callback will be fired with a file handle pointing to the new or existing directory if the operation succeeded, or it will be fired with a `NULL` file handle if the mkdir failed.
 Failures could be due to the filesystem being full or the CWD hitting a FAT limit.
 The `user` pointer may be used to identify the source of the callback, or may be left `NULL` if not needed.
-It is up to the user application to close the directory handle supplied to the callback (if not `NULL`) once it is no longer needed.
+If a valid directory handle is supplied to the callback (`afatfsFilePtr_t file` is not `NULL`), the user application must close the directory once it is no longer needed.

 `bool afatfs_chdir(afatfsFilePtr_t dirHandle)`

 Change the CWD to the directory supplied by the `dirHandle` argument.
-You must successfully call `afatfs_fopen` on the directory before passing it to to this function, and you must wait for this function to return successfully before calling `afatfs_fclose` on the dirHandle.
+You must successfully call `afatfs_fopen` on the directory before passing it to to this function, and you must wait for `afatfs_chdir` to return successfully before calling `afatfs_fclose` on the dirHandle.
 Returns `true` if the chdir operation has been completed successfully, otherwise returns `false` if the filesystem is waiting on other operations to complete.
 If `false` is returned, you must call `afatfs_chdir` again with the same parameter at a later time.